microsoft/smc-clustering/README.md

    uv sync --locked
    ```

-2. Install MS-KeBAB package:
+2. Optional: install the MS-KeBAB package for REBEL-based experiments:
+   This dependency is only needed for the evaluation scripts that use the REBEL datasets.
-   Assuming MS-KEBAB project is cloned in the parent directory of this repository, you can install it as follows:
+   Assuming the MS-KeBAB project is cloned in the parent directory of this repository, you can install it as follows:

    ```bash
    uv pip install --no-deps -e ../MS-KeBAB